jcu-eresearch/TerriaMap/README.md

 an example JSON config, with commentary.

 `homeCamera` and `initialCamera` are specified identically.
-`initialCamera` is what you get when the map starts.
+`initialCamera` is what you get when the map first displays.
 The `homeCamera` is what you get when you click the "reload"-looking button between the zoom in and zoom out buttons.

 **Option 1: specify bounds**

-The `homeCamera` example here specifies `north`, `east `,`south`, and `west`.
-The camera will be positioned looking at the Earth's centre, zoomed back enough to include the specified bounds.
+The `homeCamera` example here specifies `north`, `east `,`south`, and `west`, in lat/lng decimal degrees.
+The camera will be positioned in the centre point of those bounds, looking toward the Earth's centre, zoomed back enough to see to the edges of the bounds.

 **Option 2: specify position in super-fixed coordinates**